M2tecDev/DisManager/README.md

-# DisManager Informations
+# BullitBot Informations
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![made-with-Markdown](https://img.shields.io/badge/Made%20with-Markdown-1f425f.svg)](http://commonmark.org) [![Discord](https://img.shields.io/discord/853744320213680161.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/SjNDuMvFhn)
-<p>DisManager is a moderation tool for your server.
-From level system to spam filter </p>
+BillitBot is a moderation tool for your server.
+From level system to spam filter

+**Important**!
+`
+We are currently working on building our bot on interactions.
+As long as we are not finished the normal ones still work!`

 1. **General Informations**
 2. **Admin/Mod Commands**
 3. **User Commands**

 ## General Informations
-<p>DisManager includes many security features for your Discord server,
-here is a small list of what it can do
+BullitBot includes many security features for your Discord server, here is a small list of what it can do

 * Performance spam filter